Acura Extended Warranty: Cost, Coverage and Plans

 • Concierge service, which can include emergency cash advances, airline ticket assistance and insurance claim assistance

 Overall these are pretty average benefits for a manufacturer-backed extended warranty.
 The trip interruption benefits are relatively slim at just $300, especially considering Acura’s status as a luxury brand.
-Most other automakers — luxury or otherwise — offer $500 to $1,000 in trip interruption coverage.
+Most automakers offer $500 to $1,000 in trip interruption coverage.
 But at least the $45 per day for a rental car is a tick more than the standard $35.

 Acura extended warranty cost

-You may also have to call around a bit since not all dealers sell manufacturer-backed warranties (some only sell third-party extended warranties from companies like Zurich).
-To save you some time and give you an idea of what to expect, we connected with a local Acura dealer who priced out some options for us.
+To give you an idea of what to expect, we connected with a local Acura dealer who priced out some options for us.
 The following Acura Care VSCs are based on a $100 deductible and don’t include local tax.

 *Measured from the warranty purchase date

 All things considered, the cost of these Acura Care VSCs is well below average across the board.
-Even the pricier MDX plan costs less than average, but does that mean they’re worth it?
+Even the pricier MDX plan costs less than average.

 Acura extended warranty terms and conditions

 The Acura Care VSC terms and conditions are pretty standard for an extended auto warranty, but if you’re unfamiliar with standard warranty terms, here are the main things you need to know.
-(Just remember that it’s almost always best to read the contract yourself, line by line, before signing).
+Remember that it’s almost always best to read the contract yourself, line by line, before signing.

-As is typical for extended warranties, preexisting conditions won’t be covered by your Acura Care VSC.
-Also, any conditions you can’t prove weren’t preexisting may not be covered.
+As is typical for extended warranties, your Acura Care VSC won’t cover preexisting conditions.
+Also, it may not cover any conditions you can’t prove weren’t preexisting.
 That’s why it may be wise to get an approximately $150 dealer inspection performed before purchasing your warranty to establish a baseline of what your vehicle was like when you signed your warranty agreement.

 In addition, a dealer inspection may also uncover issues that are covered under your factory warranty, netting you a free repair before having to purchase your new warranty.